-A Guide to the Best Hikes in the Atlas Mountains, Morocco
+Guide to the 4 Best Hikes in the Atlas Mountains Morocco

-Few countries can boast of such impressive biodiversity as Morocco.
+Few countries can boast of such impressive biodiversity as Morocco in North Africa.
 Though the country offers tourists a variety of attractive escapes, hiking the Atlas Mountains remains the number one activity for most visitors.

 Walking through the Berber villages and their ancient Kasbahs – located over some of the toughest mountain terrains – is said to offer the ultimate challenge to hikers who want to explore the vast valleys and the untamed peaks of the Atlas mountains of Morocco on foot.

 All Atlas Mountain treks are tailored to match the season and each individual’s fitness levels.
-Informative sites like Trek Addict can come in very handy as you navigate challenging terrain, especially as first-timers.
+Informative sites like Trek Addict can come in very handy as you navigate challenging terrain, especially as a first-timer.

 How to Prepare for Trekking the Atlas Mountains